Alabama State Route 117: Route description

-It junctions with AL-40 west.
+It junctions with SR 40 west.
 It continues northwest and enters Ider.
-It junctions with AL-75.
+It junctions with SR 75.
 It continues over the Jackson County line.

-It enters Flat Rock and junctions with AL-71.
+It enters Flat Rock and junctions with SR 71.
 The route descends down Sand Mountain and enters Stevenson.
-It junctions with U.S. 72 at a diamond interchange.
-It continues into downtown and turns off of its right of way, entering the plains of northern Jackson County.
+It junctions with US 72 at a diamond interchange.
+It continues into downtown and turns off of its right-of-way, entering the plains of northern Jackson County.
 It passes through a few ridges and some unincorporated communities before turning off of its right-of-way again.
 It continues east for about two miles before turning north again.
-It crosses the Tennessee state line in the unincorporated community of Sherwood, where it immediately turns off of its right-of-way again as TN-56 and crosses a railroad track directly beside a Lhoist North America industrial plant.
+It crosses the Tennessee state line in the unincorporated community of Sherwood, where it immediately turns off of its right-of-way again as SR 56 and crosses a railroad track directly beside a Lhoist North America industrial plant.

 This route is an important corridor, connecting one of the lowest parts of North Alabama with one of the highest parts of North Alabama.